DAM-96/Daniel-Moreno-SDET-Portfolio-Update2/README.md

-# Daniel-Moreno-SDET-Portfolio-Update2
-An updated version of my last portfolio, with new elements and projects.
+# Daniel Moreno's SDET Portfolio

+## About

+A portfolio containing some of my work as a developer so far